Semantic Models¶

 Reserved name

-count is a reserved measure name — Vulcan adds it automatically.
-Use a different name like total_users or row_count.
+count is a reserved measure name: Vulcan adds an implicit count measure automatically.
+Use a different name like total_users, row_count, or subscription_count.

 Segments¶